The British Soldier lyrics

 There were far too many people there too many running feet

-Take cover! yelled the soldier, Take cover for your lives
+Take cover!
+Yelled the soldier, Take cover for your lives

 And the Irishmen threw down their young and stood before their wives